MandalorianY/tp/data-engineering/tp-kafka-api/README.md

 [Streams Developer Guide](https://docs.confluent.io/platform/current/streams/developer-guide/dsl-api.html#overview)

 * [ ] What are the differences between the consumer, the producer APIs, and Kafka streams ?
 [Help1](https://stackoverflow.com/a/44041420/3535853)
+**Consumer API** allows applications to subscribe to topics and consume data from Kafka clusters.
+It is used by applications that need to ingest and process data from Kafka.
+**Producer API** allows applications to publish data to Kafka topics.
+It is used by applications that need to produce and send data to Kafka topics for further processing or distribution.
+**Kafka Streams** is a library for building real-time stream processing applications.
+It is used by developers to create applications that process and transform data in real-time as it flows through Kafka topics.

 * [ ] When to use Kafka Streams instead of the consumer API ?
+**Kafka Streams** is used when we want to process and transform data in real-time as it flows through Kafka topics.
+It's used to create applications that process and transform data in real-time as it flows through Kafka topics.

 * [ ] What is a `SerDe`?
+SerDe is a Serializer and Deserializer.
+It's used to convert data from a data structure to a binary format and vice versa.

 * [ ] What is a KStream?
+KStream is a stream of records.
+It's used to represent an unbounded, continuously updating data set.

 * [ ] What is a KTable?
 What is a compacted topic ?
+KTable is a changelog stream.
+It's used to represent a changelog stream of updates to a table.
+A compacted topic is a topic that is configured with log compaction enabled.
+Log compaction is a mechanism to give finer-grained per-record retention, rather than the coarser-grained time-based retention.
+##### KStream:
+Represents an unbounded, continuously updating stream of data.
+Each record in a KStream represents an individual event or data point.
+Suitable for processing events in real-time, applying transformations, filtering, and performing stateless operations.
+##### KTable:
+Represents a changelog stream, which captures the latest value for each key in a stream.
+Provides a view of the data as a table with each record representing the current state of a specific key.
+Suitable for aggregations, joins, and stateful operations where you want to maintain and query the current state of data by key

 * [ ] What is a GlobalKTable?
+A GlobalKTable is a specific type of table in Kafka Streams, which extends the concept of a KTable.
+While a regular KTable represents a changelog stream and maintains a local view of data partitioned by keys, a GlobalKTable is designed to hold a full copy of the data across all partitions and is available for read operations in a distributed manner across all instances of a Kafka Streams application.
+It's used to perform joins with KStream.

 * [ ] What is a [stateful operation](https://developer.confluent.io/learn-kafka/kafka-streams/stateful-operations/) ?

+A stateful operation is a data processing operation in Kafka Streams that involves maintaining and updating state information as data is processed.
+These operations can track and aggregate data over time, allowing for more complex and context-aware transformations and calculations in real-time stream processing applications.

 What are the new [configs](https://kafka.apache.org/documentation/#streamsconfigs) we can use ?